meengit/vagrant-ansible-windows/Readme.md

 visible above.
 Please fix these errors and try again.
 ```

 To solve this issue and run your Ansible playbooks against your Vagrant VM also on Windows, I'll now navigate you through a solution I got up and running on an increasing number of Windows hosts.
 I don't say that's the best solution nor the only one.
 Instead, I try to give you a way that is also working for you.
-My work initially starts at Michael Maurizi's blog post <a href="#Maurizi001"><em>Running Vagrant with Ansible Provisioning on Windows."</em></a> (2014)
+My work initially starts at Michael Maurizi's blog post <a href="Maurizi001"><em>"Running Vagrant with Ansible Provisioning on Windows."</em></a> (2014)

 ## Install Cygwin

-* Go to https://www.cygwin.com/[Cygwin's website] and download the installer to your `Downloads` folder.
+* Go to [Cygwin's website](https://www.cygwin.com/) and download the installer to your `Downloads` folder.
 * Double-click the installer and install Cygwin in its recommended place `C:\cygwin64`.

 ## Install the required Cygwin packages for Ansible